KevinThompson96/Microsoft-365-Administration-Lab/README.md

 **10. Intune Compliance Policy**

-Device compliance: A Windows 10/11 compliance policy was created to require baseline security controls including firewall, antivirus, and encryption.
+Device compliance: A Windows 10/11 compliance policy was created to require baseline security controls including a password, firewall, and antivirus.

 ![10](Screenshots/Intune-Compliance-Policy.png)